 I’ve also learned that monitoring PSA levels, aka squeaky bum time, is vitally important once you are in the prostate cancer club.

-For men who have curative treatment, such as prostate removal, post-operative PSA levels increasing usually means that some rogue cancer cells have been left behind.
-That requires further treatment, such as salvage radiotherapy, to try to wipe out those cells.
+For men who have curative treatment, such as prostate removal, post-operative PSA levels increasing can mean that some rogue cancer cells have been left behind.
+That may require further treatment, such as salvage radiotherapy, to try to wipe out those cells.

 For some men who’ve had curative treatment, regrettably, their cancer can return many years down the line, and this would usually be detected by rising PSA levels.

 For those of us unlucky enough to have incurable prostate cancer, our lives are ruled by PSA tests, often every three months but sometimes at greater intervals.
 A rising level means that our current treatment lines are starting to fail, and that’s why I call these, in my case, three-monthly tests, my squeaky bum time.

 Anxiety levels start to escalate from about a week before.
 Sleep patterns are disrupted.
 It’s hard to lead a normal life, such is the fear of cancer progression/treatment failure, knowing that there are not that many lines of treatment in the future at the moment.

 Since my diagnosis I have been treated with Prostap androgen deprivation therapy, as well as Abiraterone.
 The two drugs between them basically stop testosterone being produced, starving the cancer of something to feed on.

 You are warned at the outset that this cancer is a very crafty blighter, indeed, and there can be rogue cells lying dormant in your body that will eventually find a way of growing without testosterone, and then the cancer progresses.
 This is what squeaky bum time is testing for.
 Has the pesky PSA level started to rise because those rogue cells are feeding again and growing?